• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Family of Orobanchaceae

-It is an original plant with these upper leaves of the same dark violet as its trumpet-shaped flowers.
+It is an original plant with these upper leaves of the same dark purple as its trumpet-shaped flowers.

 • THE YELLOW REHAB •